kellim/hangman-api/README.md

 The `get_game` endpoint will provide the user with information needed to start the game.
 A string of dashes represents "blanks" in the word, or letters that have not been guessed correctly yet.
-Note that as a user guesses letters correctly, these blanks will be replaced with the guessed letters.
+As a user guesses letters correctly, these blanks will be replaced with the guessed letters.
 They will also be provided with how many misses are available, which is how many times they can guess a wrong letter in the word.